-If you make a profit from trading with Exness, you may be required to file a tax return.If you earn profits from Exness trading over a one-year period (January 1 to December 31) that exceed 200,000 yen for salaried employees or 480,000 yen for non-salaried individuals, you are required to file a tax return.
-However, please note that if you use multiple overseas FX brokers or have other “miscellaneous income subject to comprehensive taxation,” you may be required to file a tax return regardless of your annual profit or loss with Exness.
+If you make a profit from trading on Exness, you may be required to file a tax return.
+If your annual profits from trading on Exness (January 1 through December 31) exceed 200,000 yen for salaried employees or 480,000 yen for non-salaried individuals, you are required to file a tax return.However, please note that if you use multiple overseas FX brokers or have other “miscellaneous income subject to comprehensive taxation,” you may be required to file a tax return regardless of your annual profit or loss on Exness.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Please review the basic information you need to report your profits from trading with Exness, including what a tax return is and in which situations it is required.
+Please review the basic information you need to report your profits from trading with Exness on your tax return, including what a tax return actually is and in what situations you are required to file one.

 However, if you trade with overseas FX brokers other than Exness, you must aggregate your gains and losses to determine whether you need to file a tax return.
-Please also note that if you have any other income classified as miscellaneous income subject to comprehensive taxation, you must aggregate it with your annual gains and losses from Exness to determine whether you need to file a tax return.
+Please also note that if you have any income classified as miscellaneous income subject to comprehensive taxation, you must aggregate it with your annual gains and losses from Exness to determine whether you need to file a tax return.

-Please note that the tax rates on annual FX trading profits differ between overseas FX brokers—such as Exness—and domestic FX brokers.
-Additionally, the rules regarding the offsetting of gains and losses and the carryover of losses also differ between overseas and domestic FX brokers.
+The tax rates applied to annual profits from FX trading differ between overseas FX brokers—such as Exness—and domestic FX brokers.
+Please also note that the rules regarding offsetting gains and losses and carrying forward losses also differ between overseas and domestic FX brokers.

-Annual profits earned from trading with Exness are combined with annual gains and losses from other overseas FX trading, as well as income classified as miscellaneous income under the comprehensive taxation system.
+Annual profits earned from trading with Exness are combined with annual gains and losses from other overseas FX trading and income classified as miscellaneous income under the comprehensive taxation system.
 Various deductions and necessary expenses are then subtracted to calculate the taxable income.
-The income tax amount is determined by applying the prescribed income tax rate to this taxable income.
-The tax rate applied to profits from overseas FX trading, including Exness, is a progressive tax system that increases in proportion to the amount of taxable income.As shown below, income tax ranging from 5% to 45% is levied depending on the taxable income.
+The income tax amount is determined by applying the prescribed income tax rate to this taxable income.The tax rate applied to profits from overseas FX brokers, including Exness, is a progressive tax system that increases in proportion to taxable income.
+As shown below, income tax ranging from 5% to 45% is levied depending on the level of taxable income.

-| Taxable income | Income tax rate (*1) | Deduction | Resident Tax |
+| Taxable Income | Income Tax Rates (*1) | Deduction Amount | Resident Tax |

 | 1,950,000 yen or more but less than 3,300,000 yen | 10% | 97,500 yen | 10% |